Canadensys/norms-for-data-use/norms.md

 ## Respect the Data License or Waiver

 Understand and respect the data license or waiver under which the data are published.
 Whenever possible, VertNet places selected licenses and waivers in the *[rights](http://rs.tdwg.org/dwc/terms/index.htm#dcterms:rights)* field of every record and in the dataset metadata.
-In some cases, data publishers have published using a non-standard set of terms of use.
+In some cases, data publishers have published using non-standard terms of use.
 These terms could be located in many possible locations in the dataset, so please review the data fully before you use it.

-To help data publishers make the best decision about how to waive or license their datasets, and to help data users understand the waivers and licenses, we have created the VertNet Guide to Copyright and Licenses for Dataset Publication[VertNet Guide to Copyright and Licenses for Dataset Publication](http://www.vertnet.org/resources/datalicensingguide.html).
+To help data publishers make the best decision about how to waive rights or license their datasets, and to help data users understand the waivers and licenses, we have created the [VertNet Guide to Copyright and Licenses for Dataset Publication](http://www.vertnet.org/resources/datalicensingguide.html).
 Most of the data publishers who have selected a recommended Creative Commons license or waiver dedicated their data to the public domain using the [Creative Commons Zero waiver (CC0)](http://creativecommons.org/publicdomain/zero/1.0/).

 Do not remove the public domain mark or provide misleading information about the copyright status.